ipverse/asn-ip/README.md

 # ipverse-asn-ip

-IPv4 and IPv6 subnets (e.g. 100.2.30.0/22) organized by announcing autonomous systems (AS).
-All subnets are aggregated to save space.
+IPv4 and IPv6 networks in CIDR notation (e.g. 100.2.30.0/22) organized by announcing autonomous systems (AS).
+All networks are aggregated to save space.
 The data is available in TXT and JSON format.
 This is a JSON example for AS1234:
 ```
 {
   "asn": 1234,